 Help for Steroid Addiction

 Anabolic steroids can be addictive and many people will continue to take them despite the fact that they are suffering obvious side effects.
 If you think you may have an addiction to anabolic steroids or if a loved one appears to have an addiction, then call Addiction Helper today for advice and support.
 We have a team of expert counsellors and advisors who will discuss the various treatments available.
 They can advise you on the best way to move forward and will put you in touch with a suitable rehabilitation centre.
 Our experts are trained on all aspects of addiction and they will support you through the entire process.
-Call today for free, independent advice.
+Call today for free, confidential advice.

 Latest posts (see all)

 - Increase in Number of People Taking Steroids - January 27, 2015

 - Drugs in Sport :Taking Smaller Doses to Avoid Detection - October 16, 2013

 - HIV Risk when Injecting Steroids & Performance Enhancing Drugs - September 13, 2013